jogura/aws-lambda-ses-forwarder/README.md

 in CloudWatch.
 Click on "Logs" in the CloudWatch menu, and you should find a log group for the Lambda function.

+## How the Code Works (For AWS Beginners)

+This project uses several AWS services to automatically forward emails:

+1. **AWS Simple Email Service (SES):**
+   SES receives emails sent to your domain.
+You configure SES to deliver these emails to an S3 bucket and trigger a Lambda function.

+2. **Amazon S3:**
+   SES stores each received email as a file in an S3 bucket.
+This bucket acts as temporary storage for incoming messages.

+3. **AWS Lambda:**
+   The Lambda function runs the code in this project.
+When a new email arrives in S3, Lambda is triggered.
+The function:
+   - Reads the email from S3.
+   - Modifies the email headers so it can be forwarded (due to SES restrictions).
+   - Sends the email to the destination address using SES.

+4. **IAM Roles and Permissions:**
+   AWS Identity and Access Management (IAM) controls what each service can do.
+The Lambda function needs permission to read from S3, send emails with SES, and write logs.

+### Typical Flow

+1. Someone sends an email to your domain.
+2. SES receives the email and saves it to S3.
+3. S3 triggers the Lambda function.
+4. Lambda reads the email, updates headers, and forwards it using SES.

+### Why Use This Approach?

+- No need to run or manage your own email server.
+- You only pay for what you use (serverless).
+- AWS handles scaling and reliability.

+### Getting Started

+- Verify your domain and email addresses in SES.
+- Set up S3 and Lambda as described above.
+- Configure IAM roles so Lambda can access S3 and SES.
+- Update the forwarding rules in the code to match your needs.

 ## Credits

 Based on the work of @eleven41 and @mwhouser from: